Frequently Asked Questions

 All the ladies also have the joy of foraging the land and pastures, getting to consume the natural vegetation and barley in the pastures along with whatever bugs they find.

 You’re probably thinking, “EWW GROSS!!!
 I don’t want to eat bugs!!!”
 But the truth is, that it is totally natural for chickens.
 In fact, bugs are a major source of protein and the secret to good healthy egg layers is a lot of protein.

 These girls enjoy sunbathing which gets lots of vitamin D into their eggs.
-Thanks to all of the fresh greens our ladies eat, these lovely eggs get packed with beta-carotene which is why their yolks have such a beautiful vibrant orange color.
+Thanks to all of the fresh greens our ladies eat, these lovely eggs get packed with beta-carotene which is why their yolks have such a beautiful vibrant color.

 Mother Earth News conducted an egg testing project in 2007 and discovered that eggs produced by truly free-ranging(pasture-raised) hens were far superior to those produced by battery caged hens.
 The study involved 14 flocks across the United States whose eggs were tested by an accredited Portland, Oregon, laboratory.